portepa/springonetour-paris-got/README.md

 ### Optional step

 We can build the docker image using the [cloud native buildpacks](buildpacks.io).
+Change the name of your image (here `portepa/service-broker`) for your current env.

 ```sh
 cd generic-service-broker